-- > Humanities 12
+- > Humanities 🗹

-- ➤ Social Science ☑
+- > Social Science 🗹

-- > Science 2
+- > Science 🗹

+- > Applied Studies 🖸

-The requirement for Arts of in some degree regulations refers to Humanities and Social Science area of study.
-The requirement for Sciences of includes all science courses.
-The requirement for Applied Studies of includes courses in administrative studies, nursing courses and a wide range of professionally-oriented courses.
+The requirement for Arts I in some degree regulations refers to Humanities and Social Science area of study.
+The requirement for Sciences I includes all science courses.
+The requirement for Applied Studies I includes courses in administrative studies, nursing courses and a wide range of professionally-oriented courses.
 The area designation for each course is shown in each course syllabus.
-Search for a course by its Area of Study of the same degree of the same designation for each course is shown in each course syllabus.
+Search for a course by its Area of Study I.

 Arts (area of study).
-Courses in the Arts ☑ area of study can be found in the Humanities and Social Science areas of study.
+Courses in the Arts area of study can be found in the Humanities and Social Science areas of study.